omarkhaleddd/Sorting-Algorithms-And-Data-Structure/README.md

 -> In-Place Sorting:
 Merge Sort is not an in-place sort.
 It requires additional space for temporary vectors during the merging process.

+---
+## BFS and DFS on the Graph Algorithm
+### Overview
+This C++ program implements Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms for traversing graphs.
+BFS explores vertices layer by layer, while DFS explores as far as possible along each branch before backtracking.
+Both algorithms are essential for solving various graph-related problems.
+### Graph Representation
+The graph is represented using an adjacency list.
+The adjacency list is a vector of lists where each index represents a vertex, and the list at each index contains the neighboring vertices.
+#### Breadth-First Search (BFS)
+##### BFS Algorithm
+Breadth-First Search (BFS) is used to explore the vertices of a graph in breadthward motion.
+Starting from a given vertex, it explores all its neighboring vertices at the present depth level before moving on to the vertices at the next depth level.

+1. Initialize a queue and enqueue the starting vertex.
+2. Mark the starting vertex as visited.
+3. While the queue is not empty:
+    - Dequeue a vertex from the queue.
+    - For each adjacent vertex, if it has not been visited:
+        -  Mark it as visited.
+        -  Enqueue it.
+#### Depth-First Search (DFS)
+Depth-First Search (DFS) is used to explore the vertices of a graph in depthward motion.
+Starting from a given vertex, it explores as far as possible along each branch before backtracking.
+-  Mark the starting vertex as visited.
+- For each adjacent vertex, if it has not been visited:
+    - Recursively apply DFS to that vertex.
+#### Complexity Analysis
+##### BFS Time Complexity
+Best, Average, and Worst Case: 𝑂(V + E), where V is the number of vertices and E is the number of edges.
+##### DFS Time Complexity
+Best, Average, and Worst Case: 𝑂(V + E), where V is the number of vertices and E is the number of edges.
+#### Space Complexity
+##### Auxiliary Space for BFS: 𝑂(V), where V is the number of vertices, for the visited array and queue.
+##### Auxiliary Space for DFS: 𝑂(V), where V is the number of vertices, for the visited array and recursion stack.
+#### Additional Notes
+##### BFS: Suitable for finding the shortest path in an unweighted graph.
+##### DFS: Useful for solving problems like topological sorting, finding connected components, and detecting cycles in a graph.